synthreason-source/Pi-Transformer/README.md

 AI systems being "safe", you never know until you try.

 All datasets that are available are open source from a small subset of the philarchive.org dataset.

+So syntactic pliability of arithmetic should be qualitative probability and structure.